The Bankrate promise

 Leasing a car

-When you lease a car, you pay for the right to drive the vehicle for a fixed period of time – typically three or four years.
+When you lease a car, you pay for the right to drive the vehicle for a fixed period — typically three or four years.
 Most leases are financed through the dealer.

 Buying a car

 Buying a vehicle means you maintain possession of the car instead of leasing it for a few years.
-If you’re looking for a brand new car, it can have a big price tag, too.
-The average cost of buying a new vehicle in January 2020 was nearly $38,000, according to data from Kelley Blue Book.
+If you are looking for a brand-new car, it can have a big price tag.
+The average cost of buying a new vehicle in June 2022 was over $48,000, according to data from Kelley Blue Book.

-There are other more affordable options for buying a car, though, including certified pre-owned vehicles and used cars.
-For new cars purchased with a loan, the price tag for your monthly payments is typically higher versus leasing.
-However, the vehicle is officially yours once the vehicle is paid off.
+For new cars purchased with a loan, the price tag for your monthly payments is typically higher than leasing.
+However, the vehicle is officially yours once it’s paid off.

 Benefits of buying a car

-No mileage limits: When you buy a car, you won’t have to keep an eye on your mileage.
-If you want to drive across the country, or rack up 100,000 miles in a year, you can do so without worrying about extra fees.
+- No mileage limits.
+When you buy a car, you won’t have to keep an eye on your mileage.
+If you want to rack up 100,000 miles in a year, you can do so without worrying about extra fees.

-The ability to sell or trade in the vehicle: Because the car is yours, you won’t need to think about what to do when your auto loan is paid in full.
-When you’re ready for a new car, truck or SUV, sell it or trade it in at its current market value based on mileage and condition.
+- The ability to sell or trade in the vehicle.
+Because the car is yours, you won’t need to think about what to do when your auto loan is paid in full.
+When you’re ready for a new vehicle, trade in or sell your car at its current market value based on mileage and condition.

 Drawbacks of buying a car

-Higher monthly payments: When you buy a car, you’re probably going to spend more each month.
-For example, the average monthly payment for those who bought a Jeep Grand Cherokee was $637 — $159 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report issued in the first quarter of 2020.
+- Higher monthly payments.
+When you buy a car, you will probably spend more each month.
+For example, the average monthly payment for those who bought a Honda Civic was $531 — $115 more than an average monthly payment for leasing it, according to Experian’s State of the Automotive Finance Market report for the third quarter of 2023.

-Bigger down payment required: If you put more money down, of course, you can reduce the size of those monthly payments, but it will take a bigger chunk of your savings.
+- A bigger down payment is required.
+If you put more money down, you can reduce the amount you need to borrow and — by extension — those monthly payments, but it will take a bigger chunk of your savings.